(This piece was updated on June 30, 2025) From The Handmaid’s Tale to MobLand, these are the best Hotstar TV shows currently streaming.

 Created by: Greg Berlanti, Andrew Kreisberg, Geoff Johns

 If there is a superhero with his memes spread all over the Internet, it’s Barry Allen.
 Arguably the strongest comic book show on TV, CW’s The Flash is a funny, fantastic superhero show that targets both the nerds and the novices.
-Centered on the titular character who acquires super powers through an accident, it’s a fun ride that’s being renewed for its 9th season.
+Centered on the titular character who acquires super powers through an accident, it’s a fun ride that concluded with its 9th season.

 Catch up with Earth’s Fastest Man Alive if you haven’t yet.